afresquet/typepipe/README.md

 You can use them for anything you want really, but the idea is that `context` is something (often an object) containing relevant values for the current execution, and `global` has constant values that are shared between all executions.

-For example, you could use this on an [Express.js](https://github.com/expressjs/express) server (or any other server library/framework), and have the `context` be the current `req` and `res` objects, and `global` could be database models and/or libraries.
+For example, you could use this on an [Express.js](https://github.com/expressjs/express) server (or any other server library/framework), and have the `context` be the current `req` and `res` objects, and `global` could be database connections and/or libraries.

 This makes unit testing really easy, as you can mock both those contexts very easily.